kartik01112004/hardhat-simple-storage/README.md

 # The hardhat console

-run:- anyof these comands or any other network you like!<br>
+run:- any of these comands or any other network you like!<br>
 `yarn hardhat console --network localhost`<br>
 `yarn hardhat console --network sepolia`<br>
 `yarn hardhat console --network hardhat`<br>